Updated: Jan 26

-But let’s leave the future of Transgenderism and its goals to the back burner and concentrate on the intersections of sports, pharma and trans in the immediate realm.
+But let’s leave the future of Transgenderism and its goals on the back burner and concentrate on the intersections of sports, pharma, and trans in the immediate realm.
 After all, I could be wrong.
-Maybe corporations, governments, medical giants, law firms, billionaires and banks really do care deeply about the .03% of men who wish they were women at the expense of everyone and everything else and not their profit margins.
+Maybe corporations, governments, medical giants, law firms, billionaires, and banks really do care deeply about the .03% of men who wish they were women at the expense of everyone and everything else and not their profit margins.

 Let’s go back to rugby.
 Rugby union and rugby league are popular team contact sports, but they bring a high risk of injury (higher for women, now, with men in their games).
 Across multiple injury types, past participation in rugby union and rugby league, particularly at the elite level, is associated with a high cumulative injury load and a continued impact of previous injuries post-retirement.